Moguf/BasicModule/README.rst

    anm.end()

    ## For Memory Limit
-   memutl = MemUtill()
+   memutl = MemUtil()
    memutl.set(8)
    # Memory Limit is 8Gb.

-When you want to get a big data from web server and know download progress, you have better to use progress-mode.
+When you want to get a big data from web server and know download progress, you had better to use progress-mode.

 .. code-block:: python

-   from urllib.request import urlopen, urlretrieve from easyutill import CmdAnimation
+   from urllib.request import urlopen, urlretrieve from easyutil import CmdAnimation

    ## For Command Line Animation.
    url = "http\://hoge.com/target.html"